quadpay/software-engineer-interview/README.md

 ## Closing Thoughts

-We very much look forwrard to meeting you.
+We very much look forward to meeting you.
 Our goal is to make interviewers feel comfortable and prepared, so always feel free to reach out to your recruiter if you have any questions.
 Afterward, we welcome any and all feedback.
 We're constantly iterating and improving this process, and anything you share will help us make our interviews better for future candidates.